Project structure#

 file instead.

-file can be used to specify the metadata and packages, the setup.py
+file to specify the metadata and packages, the setup.py

 file must also be present.
-For more information, see:
+For more information, see these pages in the Setuptools

-As a minimum configuration for a PyAnsys project, the following setup.py
+As a minimum configuration for a PyAnsys project, you can use this setup.py

 """Installation file for ansys-mapdl-core."""